-Both the M6 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the M6 followed on from the Canon M5.
+The E-M5 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 and the Olympus E-M5 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.